Shutter Mechanisms

 Cylinder

-The cylinder has two cut-outs opposite each that expose the lens.Release Mechanism
+The cylinder has two cut-outs opposite each other that expose the lens.Release Mechanism

 Pocket Kodak 1896 model